 7. Bug fixing

 Interana will investigate incident reports concerning suspected problems with Interana Software provided that (a) Customer sends Interana a written report, which includes evidence of the suspected Issue, and (b) the incident can be reproduced or reasonably confirmed by Interana.
 Interana will use commercially reasonable efforts to promptly correct the Issue or provide a workaround to permit Customer to use the Interana Software substantially in conformance with the applicable Documentation.
-Should an Issue not be resolved quickly or for bugs that require further investigation, the procedures set forth in Section 6 of this Exhibit A shall be invoked to engage the appropriate resources
+Should an Issue not be resolved quickly or for bugs that require further investigation, the procedures set forth in Section 6 of these Maintenance and Support terms and conditions shall be invoked to engage the appropriate resources

 8. Escalation procedures